 Question Management response 5.
 Are you aware of any changes in circumstances that would lead to impairment of non-current assets?
-None in 2021/22.
-We will continue to review impairment of assets as part of our year end procedures.
-6. Are you aware of any guarantee contracts?
-None in 2021/22.
-7. Are you aware of the existence of loss contingencies and/or un-asserted claims that may affect the financial statements?
-None in 2021/22.
-8. Other than in house solicitors, can you provide details of those solicitors utilised by the Authority during the year.
+None in 2021/22 6.
+Are you aware of any guarantee contracts?
+None in 2021/22 7.
+Are you aware of the existence of loss contingencies and/or un-asserted claims that may affect the financial statements?
+None in 2021/22 8.
+Other than in house solicitors, can you provide details of those solicitors utilised by the Fund during the year.
 Please indicate where they are working on open litigation or contingencies from prior years?
-Barristers are engaged to support employment tribunal cases and, in Adult Social Care, they are engaged periodically to undertake advocacy work in the Court of Protection for more complex cases.
-There are currently no external solicitors engaged for legal work.
-The Insurance team use Weightmans Browne Jacobson and Plexus through our insurers to assist with legal claims.
+The Fund uses Gowling WLG to undertake work on new Pension Investment mandates and associated documents and if there are any changes proposed to the investment mandates where the fund would need support on its interpretation and impact